Wayne-X/delivery-bot/README.md

 # delivery-bot
-Chrome extension to notify when prime now delivery slots are available.
+Chrome extension to notify when Prime Now or Amazon Fresh delivery slots are available.

 ![screenshot of delivery notification](https://i.imgur.com/obtyUXJ.png)

 ## Usage
-1. In the Chrome browser with the extension installed, navigate to the checkout page beginning with  "https://primenow.amazon.com/checkout". (open your cart, click checkout, fill in your infomation, etc)
+1. In the Chrome browser with the extension installed, navigate to the checkout page (open your cart, click checkout, fill in your infomation, etc)
+* for Prime Now, the checkout page should begin with <pre>primenow.amazon.com/checkout</pre>
+* for Amazon Fresh, the checkout page should begin with <pre>www.amazon.com/gp/buy/shipoptionselect</pre>
 2. Leave the page open.
 It's fine to leave the page in the background.

 The extension will refresh the page every minute and display a chrome notification when a delivery slot is available.